BenjaminMassey/BeanBoyBot/README.md

 ## Summary

-This is a bot for streams on Twitch.tv that runs a game integrated with the streamer's speeedrun.
+This is a bot for streams on Twitch.tv that runs a game integrated with the streamer's speedrun.

 Here's a rundown of the basics of the game: